soi37/alx-zero_day/README.md

-we are making new changes
+we are making new changes the second time after failed merge